MooersLab/jupyter-ultisnips-pymolpysnips/README.md

 ## Note

-Some snippets depend on some pymolshortcuts.
+Some snippets depend on some `pymolshortcuts.py`.
 Add the [pymolshortcuts.py](https://github.com/MooersLab/pymolshortcuts) file to your working directory.